Rethinking player evaluation in sports: Goals above expectation and beyond: Introduction

 \subsection{Our contributions}

-The main contribution of this work is to introduce a framework for player evaluation.
+The main contribution of this work is to introduce a general framework for player evaluation by extending the idea in Equation~\eqref{eq:player_value} to semiparametric models.
 The starting point of our framework is the observation that metrics of the form in~\eqref{eq:player_value} resemble score statistics \citep{Rao48}, which allow for valid statistical inference when assuming a parametric model.
-However, parametric models are restrictive and are often not considered appropriate for modeling the complex nature of sports, as discussed in Section~\ref{sec:Intro}.
+However, parametric models are restrictive and are often not considered appropriate for modeling the complex nature of sports, as discussed above.
 Therefore, popular approaches for evaluating players are typically developed using modern machine learning tools, which do not directly allow valid frequentist uncertainty quantification.
 Our proposed framework closes this gap by casting player strengths as parameters in (generalized) partially linear models and relating tests of player strength in these models to nonparametric conditional independence tests, in particular, the well-established Generalised Covariance Measure (GCM) test \citep{SP20}.
 As such, the framework is also related to recent advancements in semiparametric statistics \citep{kennedy2024semiparametric}, double machine learning \citep{chern2017double}, and assumption-lean inference \citep{VD22ALR}.
-In particular, we make the following contributions: \begin{itemize} \item We propose a framework that allows for valid frequentist inference on player effects in the form of (directional) hypothesis tests (Proposition~\ref{thm:prp1}), even when using machine learning models for modeling relationships between outcome and features; \item We show that models within our framework relate to well-known semiparametric (generalized) partially linear models, which enable easy interpretation of player effects (Section~\ref{sec:PLLM}); \item The proposed framework naturally provides a residualized version of GAX (which we call rGAX), which addresses aforementioned existing issues with using GAX as a measure to evaluate shooting skills of soccer players \citep{DR23xmskill,BSPC24,DR24}; \item We apply the proposed framework primarily to the case of GAX and present various related approaches in different sports throughout the main text and appendix (Section~\ref{subsec:GAX_vs_rGAX}, see also Table~\ref{tab:applications}). \end{itemize} The rest of this paper is structured as follows.
-In Section~\ref{sec:GAX_BG}, we recap standard approaches for deriving GAX and relate them to a player-specific strength estimate in a classical parametric model.
-Section~\ref{sec:PLLM} extends the ideas from the Section~\ref{sec:GAX_BG} to a more flexible semiparametric model.
-We present residualized GAX (rGAX) as an alternative to GAX, and connect rGAX to a strength estimate in the semiparametric model.
-Finally, in Section~\ref{sec:res}, we apply our framework to the shot data to (i) determine which players of the 2015/16 season of the five big European leagues significantly overperformed in terms of rGAX, (ii) empirically validate the robustness of rGAX as opposed to GAX, and (iii) determine which goalkeepers significantly overperformed in terms of shot-stopping in the 2015/16 season.
-We close our paper with a discussion and practical considerations in Section~\ref{sec:disc}.
-The code to reproduce all analyses in this manuscript is available at \url{https://github.com/Rob2208/rGAX_and_beyond}.
+In particular, we make the following contributions: